Coverack to St Keverne circular walk

 The name comes directly from mediaeval English and is thought to be unrelated to the verb "to dodder".
 It also has a range of folk names - some refer to the colour (e.g. fireweed and devil's guts), some refer to its parasitic nature (strangleweed and beggarweed) and others refer to its structure (wizard's net and witch's hair).

 9. Cross the wall into the field and head for the waymarked opening ahead.
-Follow the path behind the beach to a set of stone steps over the wall at the wooden railings.
+Follow the path along the coast to a set of stone steps over the wall at the wooden railings.

 Just above the beach are the remains of a saltworks which has been dated to the second century AD.
 The site consisted of a building which contained two ovens with stone-lined flues.
 These were used to boil seawater, which was held in earthenware troughs made from local clay.
 Fragments of the earthenware can be seen in the eroding cliff.
 A few of the fragments are from domestic pots but most are from the vessels used in salt production.